MrHedmad/bonsai/README.md

   - `to_representation(out_stream)`: Save a representation of the tree, like calling `tree` on a directory.
 - Load the tree from disk:
   - `from_node_list()`: Load a JSON file with the node data.

+You can also check if two trees are identical in shape, node name and content with `compare_trees`.